karimarttila/javascript/webstore-demo/simple-server/README.md

 So, you can use the Node REPL for experimenting your code before you write it into the actual source file.

 When comparing Node and Clojure REPLs, Clojure wins this round hands down.
 The Lisp REPL is a real REPL compared to code snippet REPLs of Javascript and Python.
 See e.g. integrated [Cursive REPL](https://cursive-ide.com/userguide/repl.html) in IDEA (my favorite).
+If you have never used a real Lisp REPL you just don't understand how enormously productive it can be to interact with the program you are developing.

-I really would like to learn how to use the Node REPL in a more efficient way.
+But since we have to use the Node REPL when implementing Node application I really would like to learn how to use the Node REPL in a more efficient way.
 E.g. to reload modules etc.

 ## Visual Studio Debugger